 As required by the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the Clery reports will inform you about the University’s methods for reporting crime, support and assistance available to crime survivors, policies relating to crime and campus emergencies, and crime statistics for the last three years.

 Saint Francis University has a certified safety committee.
 Questions or suggestions about safety should be sent to email@example.com.

 In accordance with the Drug Free Schools and Communities Act of 1989 and subsequent amendments, students and employees of University are informed that strictly enforced policies are in place which prohibits the unlawful possession, use or distribution of any illicit drugs, including alcohol, on University property or as part of any University sponsored activity.
 Free, confidential counseling for alcohol and other drug abuse issues is available to students through Counseling Services and the Student Health Center.Free, educational information on alcohol and other drug misuse is available for the university community through the Alcohol and Drug Education Center in 116 Padua Hall.
-The complete Employee Drug and Alcohol Policy is available for download here.

 The University Police department has also been certified in the administration of Naloxone.